 The equity reserve comprises the accumulated fair value of share options and restricted share units recognised as share-based payments (see Note 10), as well as share purchase warrants (see Note 9(b)).
-Transfers from the equity reserve to share capital are made whenever common share options or share purchase warrants are exercised or expired and when RSUs fully vest and convert to common shares.
+Transfers from the equity reserve to share capital are made whenever common share options or share purchase warrants are exercised and when RSUs fully vest and convert to common shares.
+Amounts allocated to expired share options and cancelled vested RSUs are reversed from the equity reserve and transferred to accumulated losses.